 Most patients, after they get a FUT surgery and are left with linear scars, also go through FUE surgery to cover up these scars.
 Although the results are pretty impressive, why bother putting your body through two surgeries?

-Personally, I would consider these visible scars among hair transplant failures.
+Some would consider these visible scars among hair transplant failures alongside hair transplant rejections.

-My honest advice as a dermatologist doctor who treated over 50,000 patients through the years, don’t choose FUT because it is more affordable or for any other reason; do it right.
+My honest advice as a dermatologist doctor who treated over 50,000 patients through the years, if you have strong donor area, then you don’t need to choose FUT.
+However for some patients, FUT may be a better option.

 In FUE -the more recent surgical technique for hair transplantation- instead of harvesting strips of tissue to get hair grafts, surgeons directly harvest individual hair grafts with a special punching pen.
 This more precise practice results in:

-✅ little to no scars in the donor area,
+✅ little scars which quickly heals in the donor area,

 ✅ no need for stitching or use of sutures,